 The MST, Inc. Model 5700 Carbon Monoxide (CO) Monitor and Alarm is a side mounted, battery powered unit.
-The monitor has been designed, and is certified by the Canadian Standards Association (CSA LR-104195) to be INTRINSICALLY SAFE FOR USE IN CLASS 1, DIVISION I, GROUPS A,B,C&D when used with two "9V" alkaline transistor type batteries.
-When the monitor is powered by the same two "9V" alkaline batteries, the optional Alarm Repeater, (P/N 80444 - see accessories VI.A), is certified INTRINSICALLY SAFE under the same Certification No. for the same Class/Div/Groups as mentioned above.
-An internal microprocessor controls the indication and alarm functions in response to the indicator of an electrochemical CO Sensor.
+The monitor has been designed, to be INTRINSICALLY SAFE FOR USE IN CLASS 1, DIVISION I, GROUPS A,B,C&D when used with two "9V" alkaline transistor type batteries.
+An internal microprocessor controls the indication and alarm functions in response to the indications of an electrochemical CO Sensor.